 An admission policy of considering each application as soon as all required information (such as high school records and test scores) has been received, rather than setting an application deadline and reviewing applications in a batch.
 Colleges that use a rolling admission policy usually notify applicants of admission decisions quickly.

 In terms of a student’s list of colleges that they intend to apply to, a “safety” is a college that the applicant likely has a very good chance of getting into and that they can afford.
 Safeties should also be colleges that the applicant would be happy to attend.

 The College Board's standardized college entrance exam.
 It features three main sections: math, reading and writing (which includes an optional written essay).
 Students can prepare for the test for free using Official SAT Practice on Khan Academy.

 Hour-long, content-based college entrance exams that allow students to showcase achievement in specific subject areas: English, history, math, science and languages.
 Some colleges use Subject Tests to place students into the appropriate courses as well as in admission decisions.
-Based on the student’s performance on the test(s), they could potentially fulfill basic requirements or earn credit for introductory-level courses.
+Based on the student's performance on the test(s), they could potentially fulfill basic requirements or earn credit for introductory-level courses.
 SAT Subject Tests have been discontinued in the U.S. as of January 2021, and will be discontinued internationally after the June 2021 administration.

 A series of tests that includes the SAT, the PSAT/NMSQT, the PSAT 10, and the PSAT 8/9.
 All four tests measure the same skills and knowledge in ways that make sense for different grade levels.
 This makes it easy to monitor student progress.